odemolliens/react-native-logging-tools/REFERENCE_API.md

 Need to add `@sentry/react-native` to your project and follow their documentations to setup them properly.

-To be able to send log to sentry each time when you will call our `logEvent`, you need to add `createSentryLogger` to our `init`'s second parameter which take an array.
+To be able to send log to sentry each time when you will call our `logEvent`, you need to add `createSentryLogger` to our `init` function's `analytics` array.

 `createSentryLogger` take two parameters, you have to add it `Sentry` from `@sentry/react-native` and sentry config object:
 ```javascript